-In 1919, the first location of the legendary Bauhaus school of design was created in Germany, and 100 years later, its influence is still strongly felt.
+In 1919, the first location of the legendary Bauhaus school of design was created in Germany, and 100 years later, its influence is still strongly seen.
 To celebrate the centennial anniversary of the school, Swatch has released a new collection of 25 watches ranging greatly in style, color, and boldness.
-I decided to purchase the Sistem BAU (SUTW405) as it was one of the most subtle in its design elements, while still having some fun with a little splash of color that students of the Bauhaus are known for.
+I decided to purchase the Sistem BAU (SUTW405) as it was one of the most subtle in its design elements, while still having some fun with a little splash of color that certain students of the Bauhaus are known for.

 Let me start this off by saying this is the first Swatch I’ve purchased.
 I know Swatch is known for affordable, varied designs, but for the most part, I’ve never really found something from them I’ve really loved.
 I like some aspects of the Sistem Bau, but there are some others that I’ve grown to dislike while wearing this watch which I’ll go over as well.

 I think my favorite part about this watch are the contrasting colors.
 The band and case of the watch are a clean white, but the clasp, crown, and dial focus your attention on the details of the dial on the black surface.

 The dial itself is where the personality of the watch starts to shine.
 Its Bauhaus inspired primary colors really make the hands pop off the face of the watch.

 The hands themselves are each a different primary color, with an additional splash of red under the date window, as well as on the small constellation design that appears on the dial.